basilkhuder/BulkDeconvolution/README.md

 ## Usage

-Import ```denvolute.py``` and read in single-cell counts data via Scanpy.
+Import ```denvolute``` and read in single-cell counts via Scanpy.
 File should have cells classified by cell-type, and counts unnormalized.

 ``` python
 data = sc.read("counts.mtx")